Course Number and Title: ESL 036 Intermediate ESL Grammar/Communication

 - Use correct gerund or infinitive forms following verbs.

-- Restate in writing and/or verbally information presented orally or in readings at the intermediate level.
+- Restate in writing and/or verbally information presented orally or in readings.

 - Distinguish tense in spoken statements and questions.